1-8192/bu_cs_655_assignment_4_allegranzi/README.md

 chosen.

 The main pattern I used to solve the assignment was the Adapter pattern.
 It seemed perfect given that the scenario featured two different interfaces, one of which was from a legacy system.
+The USB_HTTPS_Adapter class is the adapter.
+It implements the CustomerData_HTTPS interface, and instantiates a concrete implementation of CustomerData_USB interface as a class variable.
+When getCustomerData_HTTPS is called, the adapter uses the class variable's getCustomer_USB method to load customer data through USB, thus preserving a legacy implementation through the modern HTTPS interface.

+I also used the template method pattern.
+In order to reduce duplicate code, I created a DataRetriever abstract superclass that both concrete implementations of the CustomerData_USB and CustomerData_HTTPS interfaces extend.
+The abstract class defines a getCustomerFromDB template method that calls an establishConnection() method the child classes implement based on the USB or HTTPS connection type.

 # Maven Commands